lahirutm/WebserviceLK-IoT/README.md

 For more information visit https://webservice.lk/how_to

-Kakopappa (Aruna Tennakoon) has done nice work for connecting your esp-module/arduino to sinric.com with Google Asistance & Amazon Alexa for free. https://github.com/kakopappa/sinric
+Got basic idea & coding guidence from Kakopappa (Aruna Tennakoon), he has done nice work for connecting your esp-module/arduino to sinric.com with Google Asistance & Amazon Alexa for free. https://github.com/kakopappa/sinric